lagdo/dbadmin-app/README.md

 The last step is to configure a web server to give access to the application directory, with the `public` subdir as index.

+The database servers to be managed are listed in a config file, whose location and content are described in the [Database access configuration](#database-access-configuration) section below.

 ## Running with Docker

 The Jaxon DbAdmin application can also be started with Docker.